dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/11_Spatial Anchor/1_Anchors.md

 1. Define the anchor’s position and rotation relative to the camera’s transform.

-2. Instantiate an ARAnchor prefab at the desired location. ⚠️后面这里代码会改，不是在摄像机前一米处，而是用户指定的地方
+2. Instantiate an ARAnchor prefab at the desired location.

 ```
 public void OnNewButtonClick()